Marcus Fernando: Education

 Fernando was educated at St Benedicts Academy (later known as St Benedict's College Colombo) and the Colombo Academy (which was subsequently renamed Royal College Colombo).
 At the Colombo Academy, he won the Turnour Prize, Junior Cambridge Scholarship and the Mathematical Prize.
 He received a Ceylon Government Scholarship and Scholarship from the Gilchrist Educational Trust, enabling him to study medicine at University College London.
 He graduated with a BSc, winning the Atchinson Scholarship and University of London Gold Medals in Physiology, Medicine, Forensic Medicine and Obstetrics.
 He graduated with an MB in 1888, an MD in 1889, and in 1890, was elected a Fellow of University College London.

 Medical career

 On his return to Ceylon, he served as Registrar of the Ceylon Medical College and the Superintendent of the De Soysa Maternity Home and was appointed the first Consultant Physician to be appointed to the General Hospital Colombo.
 He contributed to scientific discussions on a wide range of diseases, and is associated with a discussion on Diabetes in the Tropics, where he is credited with the observation that it was more common among the affluent Ceylonese.
-He was a member of the Ceylon Branch of the British Medical Association, was Secretary from 1891–1897, and President in the years 1905 and 1914.
+He was a member of the Ceylon Branch of the British Medical Association, was Secretary from 1891 to 1897, and President in the years 1905 and 1914.
 He was the founding Director of the Bacteriological Institute in Colombo, and Chemical Examiner to the Government of Ceylon.